-Cheni Kothi, Chehni Kothi, or Chaini Kothi is a small village above the hills, known primarily for an ancient fort like structure.
+Cheni Kothi is basically a small village above the hills, known primarily for an ancient fort-like structure.
 Although it is called a fort, to me they looked more like towers and so I will use the term “towers” to describe them.

 It takes a short hike from the road to reach the village.
 The starting point of the trek is a few kms from Jibhi towards Banjar.
 I was planning to walk the whole distance but in the morning the owner lady of the homestay gave me lift on a school bus that she was taking.
 She worked at that school and the bus dropped me right at the point where the trek started.

 Initially I just had to walk along a motorable road with gradual elevation for 20 minutes to reach the Shringa Rishi Temple at a place called Bagi.
 It is a good looking, multistoried building with an architecture that is somewhat unique, almost reminiscent of pagodas of SE Asia.
-Shringa Rishi is the primary deity of this region.
+Shringa Rishi is the primary deity of Banjar region.
 However, this structure is apparently a newer one and so it looked more colourful.

 After this point, the motorable road ends and a real trek starts.
 Thankfully that was not very long either and after 40 minutes or so, the towers of Chehni Kothi became visible.

 After a few minutes, I entered the village and reached the main courtyard with two towers on both sides.
 However, the first thing I noticed was the colourful romantic graffiti that I see in almost every unprotected monument in India.
 Sexual and emotional oppression in this society has bred a generation of hopeless romantics whose only hormonal outpouring is achieved through the defacement of heritage structures.